qTox/qTox/README.md

   - [**Gentoo overlay**](https://github.com/Tox/gentoo-overlay-tox)
 * **Mac**: [**download**](#) - Currently unmaintained<br/>

 ## Screenshots
-Note: The screenshots may not always be up to date, but they should give a good idea of the general look and features
+**Note**: The screenshots may not always be up to date, but they should give a good idea of the general look and features.

 ![Screenshot 01](https://i.imgur.com/hwGmDeK.png)
 ![Screenshot 02](https://i.imgur.com/tmX8z9s.png)